ajeetraina/labspace-sbx/labspace/03b-reviewing-agent-changes.md

 ```
 #!/usr/bin/env bash
-echo 'hello from the agent'
+echo "hello from the agent"
 ```

 Now trigger it: